wwuoti/blog/src/posts/blog/linux-monitor-overclock.md

 ## AMD problems

 To be honest, I haven't used the ASUS monitor in many years.
-Instead, I've had a 32" 4k display, a Lenovo P32u-10.
+Instead, I've had a 32" 4k monitor, a Lenovo P32u-10.
 A few years back I also switched to an AMD GPU.

-The obvious question is: can I overclock that 4k monitor as well?
+The obvious question is: can I overclock that Lenovo monitor as well?

 Well, yes, to a certain extent.